-Traditionally, jewellery is considered a personal treasure, something you get to wear that makes you feel special and which you'll eventually pass on to your heirs or loved ones, who will also pass it on to theirs.
+Traditionally, jewellery is considered a personal treasure not an investment, something you get to wear that makes you feel special and which you'll eventually pass on to your heirs or loved ones, who will also pass it on to theirs.
 Most of us imagine a pretty necklace and fancy earrings that you love wearing during the holidays will remain in your family for future generations to enjoy.

 While there's no reason your favourite pieces of jewellery can't become heirlooms, there's also no reason why you shouldn't also think of at least some of your gemstones as a potential investment.
 Unlike stocks and bonds, you can always wear and enjoy your coloured gemstones until you decide it's time to trade them in for cash that helps you through your retirement.

 Why You Should Consider Investing in Coloured Gemstones

 When most people think about investing, they think in terms of stock markets, business partnerships, and real estate.
 In some ways, investing in coloured gemstones is a lot more fun.
 While the value of your gemstone collection might decrease during recessions, the decline won't be nearly as severe as if the stock market falls, nor will you experience so many ups and downs.
 In fact, during recent recessions, the market value of many coloured gemstones has increased as investors seek alternative stores of wealth.

 Another advantage is that the stones are small and easy to move.
 Perhaps the best thing about deciding to invest in coloured gemstones is that you can have each of the stones placed in a beautiful setting and wear them anytime you want, which makes them a beautiful and smart investment.